-Due to the diversity of sources that contribute to $PM{2.5}$ in ambient air in South Asia, particulate matter at any given receptor site needs to be traced to many different sectors.
-While quantitative shares differ across cities and provinces/states due to local topographic, meteorological, and economic factors, except for isolated pollution hotspots, no one sector can be identified as the single source responsible for the majority of $PM{2.5}$ at any given location (Figures 2.6 to 2.8).
+Because of the diversity of sources that contribute to $PM{2.5}$ in ambient air in South Asia, particulate matter at any given receptor site needs to be traced to many different sectors.
+Although quantitative shares differ across cities and provinces or states because of local topographic, meteorological, and economic factors, no one sector-except for isolated pollution hotspots-can be identified as the single source responsible for the majority of $PM{2.5}$ at any given location (figures 2.3 to 2.5).

-Due to this multi-sectoral character of the sources of air pollution in South Asia, effective air quality management, in addition to the sources that have been in the focus of past efforts, i.e., road transport and large point sources, will need to involve other sectors that are important in specific sub-regions, such as household energy uses, small industries (e.g., brick kilns), waste management, and agricultural activities.
+Because of the multisectoral character of the sources of air pollution in South Asia, effective AQM, in addition to the sources that have been the focus of past efforts, that is, road transportation and large point sources, will need to involve other sectors that are important in specific subregions, such as household energy uses, small industries (for example, brick kilns), waste management, and agricultural activities.

-PM{2.5} particles in the atmosphere can be carried through the air by the wind for several hundred to a few thousand kilometers before they are deposited on the surface.
-Thus,
+Wind can carry $PM{2.5}$ particles in the atmosphere through the air for several hundred to a few thousand kilometers before they are deposited on the surface.
+Thus, at any given location, $PM{2.5}$ in ambient air originates from a wide range of upwind sources extending over several hundred kilometers.
+Equally, emissions from any given source will be carried over similar distances and

-Figure 2.5.
-Concentrations of small particulate matter in ambient air originating from key emission sectors, 2018